Asma Khan: Career

 In 2018 her cookbook, Asma's Indian Kitchen, was published by Pavilion Books.
 The San Francisco Chronicle called it a "stellar debut".
 It was shortlisted for the 2018 World Gourmand award for Best Indian Cookbook.

 Khan was approached by Brian McGinn, producer of Chef's Table, to be the first British chef profiled on the series.
 Filming started in London and India in July 2018 with Zia Mandviwalla directing.
 Khan recalls Mandviwalla, who was born in Mumbai and lives in New Zealand, "did not ask me pointless questions about my husband and marriage, I did not need to explain what my mother meant to me, she got it."
 The programme first aired in February 2019.
 Khan is the first British chef to be featured.
 The series' sixth season's theme is "the journey home".
 The season, which included Khan's episode, was nominated for an Emmy in the outstanding documentary section.
 According to Bloomberg it became difficult to get a reservation at Darjeeling Express after the series aired.

 Business Insider named her number 1 on their 2019 list of "100 Coolest People in Food and Drink".
 Danny DeVito offered to invest in an expansion.

 Khan closed the restaurant The Darjeeling Express in March 2020 during the coronavirus pandemic.
 By the end of the year she had reopened in Covent Garden in a 120-seat space serving tasting menus.
 Darjeeling Express operated out of this location until March 2022.
 Following a 6-month popup in The Pembroke, Khan opened the doors to the latest location of Darjeeling Express in Kingly Court off Carnaby Street, Soho, a 96-seat space next door to her first, 2017 restaurant.
 Khan has also been outspoken about the importance of her presence and the restaurant's in the cultural and social landscape in Europe.

 On 6 March 2025, Khan released her third cookbook Monsoon: Delicious Indian Recipes for Every Day and Season.

 Philanthropy

 On Sundays, when Darjeeling Express is closed, Khan offers free use of the premises to women who are aspiring chefs and restaurateurs who would like to host supper clubs.
 When Khan gave up the Soho space, she arranged with her landlord to allow Imad Alarnab, a Syrian refugee who had been running a pop-up restaurant, to use the space for the remainder of the lease.

-Khan's restaurants support a non-profit, Second Daughters Fund, which encourages families in India to celebrate the births of second daughters by sending packages of sweet treats to be shared with neighbors.
+Khan's restaurants support a non-profit, Second Daughters Fund, which encourages families in India to celebrate the births of second daughters by sending packages of sweet treats to be shared with neighbours.

 In July 2019, to mark her 50th birthday, Khan traveled to Northern Iraq to open an all-women cafe for survivors of ISIS at the Essyan refugee camp.